cybot-des/Sparks_Foundation_Internship_Tasks/README.md

 # Task_1_Linear_Regression
-## The Sparks Foundation (Data Science & Business Analyst Intership)
+## The Sparks Foundation (Data Science & Business Analyst Internship)
 This is the solution to the Task#1 of Linear regression algorithm implementation to predict scores of students based on their hours of study

 Data is taken from the following link: